 The Czech Republic is snuggled between Germany, Poland, Slovakia and Austria.

 Prague is a 2-hour flight from London and flights depart over 12 times a day.

 New York to Prague is approx a ten-hour flight.

 Compare flights to Prague using Skyscanner.
 It will save you a lot of time and money.
 Check it out here.

 The kids will be drawn to it like a magnet.
-Another positive is the climb up to the Acropolis will tire the kids out no end.
+Let’s not also forget that climbing up to the Acropolis will tire the kids out no end.
 Leaving you to be able to enjoy a glass of Retsina in a local taverna while they play a game on their phones (because let’s face it.
 That’s what kids love to do the most.)

 And The Island of Aegina.

-There aren’t many cities in Europe where you can take in historic ruins in the morning and frolic (because that’s what we like to think of ourselves as doing – frolicking) in the sea in the afternoon.
+There aren’t many cities in Europe where you can take in historic ruins in the morning and frolic in the sea in the afternoon.

 Check out the best deals on weekend hotels here.

 Where is Athens?